Ryan Hartman Game Preview: Wild vs. Devils

 Hartman Season Stats Insights

+- Hartman has recorded a point in a game five times this season out of nine games played, including multiple points on one occasion.

-- Hartman has an assist in two of eight games this season, with multiple assists in one of those contests.
+- Hartman has an assist in two of nine games this year, with multiple assists in one of those contests.

-- Hartman's implied probability to go over his point total is 52.4% based on the odds.
+- Hartman's odds on his points prop carry an implied probability of 54.1% that he hits the over.

 Sign up for Underdog fantasy today.